-Named after outdoor writer George Washington Sears (who went by the pen name “Nessmuk” in his writings) the Nessmuk has a very distinct rise on the spine towards the tip.
+Named after outdoor writer George Washington Sears (who went by the pen name “Nessmuk” in his writings), the Nessmuk has a very distinct rise on the spine towards the tip.
 This helps reinforce the tip and reduce the point for better control during chores that a tip would hinder or be detrimental (such as skinning game).
-The rise on the spine also allowed for a deeper belly, which made the Nessmuk an excellent slicer and bushcraft blade.
+The rise on the spine also allowed for a deeper belly, making the Nessmuk an excellent slicer and bushcraft blade.